Decontamination of Mutual Contamination Models: Estimation

 \subsection{Demixing Mixed Membership Models}

 In this section, we prove our main estimation result for demixing mixed membership models, i.e., Theorem \ref{demix_estim}.
-First, in Section \ref{facetesthat_algorithm_section}, we present an empirical version of FaceTest and show that it behaves as desired.
+First, in Section \ref{facetesthat_algorithm_section}, we present an important lemma for FaceTestHat.
 Second, in Section \ref{demixhat_algorithm_section}, we present an empirical version of Demix and prove Theorem \ref{demix_estim}.